example42/example42.github.io/_posts/2018-05-07-testing-puppet-enterprise-2018-1-0.md

 ### Trying Puppet Enterprise

 Puppet Enterprise can be downloaded and used for up to 10 nodes for free.
 This is enough to have an idea of how it works and eventually to manage very small shops.
-You can [download](https://puppet.com/download-puppet-enterprise) the packages for RedHat 6 or 7, SLES 12 or Ubuntu 16.04 from Puppet site (note: thiese are the only supported OS for the PE server components, the Puppet agent is available for many more OS.
+You can [download](https://puppet.com/download-puppet-enterprise) the packages for RedHat 6 or 7, SLES 12 or Ubuntu 16.04 from Puppet site (note: these are the only supported OS for the PE server components, the Puppet agent is available for many more OS.

 You can also test it on the [Learning VM](https://puppet.com/download-learning-vm) or, if you have your infrastructure on AWS cloud you can also use try [Opsworks for Puppet Enterprise](https://aws.amazon.com/opsworks/puppetenterprise/).

+### Testing local code on Puppet Enterprise with PSICK

 You can finally test a fully operational Puppet Enterprise infrastructure under Vagrant (based on Virtualbox) using example42's [PSICK control-repo](https://github.com/example42/psick).

-A single [commit](https://github.com/example42/psick/commit/9c77782ca5f06ebce8c2b79f7f2cc7b8ef6d4abb#diff-8cb16d894484dcb2c3bc465723063264R38) is what we needed to add support for it in one of the Vagrant environments available in PSICK.
+A single [commit](https://github.com/example42/psick/commit/9c77782ca5f06ebce8c2b79f7f2cc7b8ef6d4abb#diff-8cb16d894484dcb2c3bc465723063264R38) is what we needed to add support for it in one of the Vagrant environments available.

 In order to test a PE infrastructure with PSICK on Vagrant you need:

 - Puppet (you can install it with ```bin/puppet_install.sh```)

+- The r10k and optionally hiera-eyaml and deep_merge Ruby gems

 - Vagrant (you can install it with the needed plugins with ```bin/vagrant_setup.sh```).
 If you want to install the plugins manually just run:

         vagrant plugin install vagrant-vbguest
         vagrant plugin install vagrant-pe_build
         vagrant plugin install vagrant-hostmanager

 - Virtualbox

-These are the commands to run:
+These are the commands to run to setup locally a full featured control repo based on PSICK:

     git clone https://github.com/example42/psick
     cd psick
     r10k puppetfile install -v

     cd vagrant/environments/pe
     vagrant up puppet.pe.psick.io